 Some of the BIM features also include real-time cost estimating and structural engineering, a list of free interior resources via free catalogue, and more.

 midas Gen is one of many products developed by midas.
-The primary purpose of midas Gen is building engineering with BIM features.
+The primary purpose of midas Gen is building management with BIM features.
 It can be leveraged to perform structural analysis with different theories and functions in mind to have both practical and accurate results.

 midas Gen can also be used to streamline various structures to be more convenient, efficient and versatile.
 CAD-like features are used to create an intuitive modeling experience with nodes and elements.
 Other features also include full analysis, auto-design, user-friendly interface, and more.